mgoellnitz/trackdown/README.md

 and it now is part of the latest nightly builds.
 Interoperation with trackdown could not be tested so far.

+## REDMINE offline mirror

+*1.0*

+For how historical reasons I have projects with redmine ticket in use and with still relevant tickets.
+Some of them might even be a candidate to migrate to Trackdown for others it might be sufficient to get a current offline mirror when the repository is not available.

+Trackdown should be capable of translating redmine JSON exports of tickets to the special markdown format given here.

+For the mirror scenario, certain limitations are acceptable,

+For  migration scenarios the commit lists should be included and even closed tickets should be taken into account to not lose the relevant parts of the project history.

+## COPY release notes.

+*1.0*

+When closing a release or sprint, it should be possible to copy all the resolved issues to a new [Markdown][markdown] file to remove them from the issue collection and have a contribution to release notes.

 ## ROADMAP should show percentage for issues already started (resolved)

 *1.0*